abhishek-kumar-code/Redfish_Public/Specification.md

 ## Overview

 The Scalable Platform Management API (SMPA) is a management standard using a data model representation inside of a hypermedia RESTful interface.
-The model is exposed in terms of an interoperable OData Schema, with the payload of the messages being expressed in JSON following OData JSON conventions.
-The schema includes annotations to facilitate automatic translation of the schema to JSON Schema.
 Because it is based on REST, SPMA is easier to use and implement than many other solutions.
 Since it is model oriented, it is capable of expressing the relationships between components in modern systems as well as the semantics of the services and components within them.
 It is also easily extensible.
 By using a hypermedia approach to REST, SPMA can express a large variety of systems from multiple vendors.
 By requiring JSON representation, a wide variety of resources can be created in a denormalized fashion not only to improve scalability, but the payload can be easily interpreted by most programming environments as well as being relatively intuitive for a human examining the data.
+The model is exposed in terms of an interoperable OData Schema, with the payload of the messages being expressed in JSON following OData JSON conventions.
+The schema (available in both XML and JSON formats) includes annotations to facilitate automatic translation of the schema to JSON Schema.
 The ability to externally host the Schema definition of the resources in a machine-readable format allows the meta data to be associated with the data without encumbering SPMA services with the meta data, thus enabling more advanced client scenarios as found in many data center and cloud environments.

 ### Principal Goals & Scope